meixome/hunspell-gl/readme.txt

 - Proxecto Trasno (Miguel Solla, advanced rules and dic).
 2009-2010
 - Proxecto Trasno (Adrián Chaves, new rules and revamp source code for building, dic).
 2010-2013

-From the start and now master word's source for the dictionary are the public Vocabulario Ortográfico da Lingua Galega (VOLGa) and on-line Dicionario da Real Academia Galega and yours evolutions along times.We must gratefull ILGA (aka Anton Santamarina) for his explicit permission for building a GPL dic from their lingüístic resources.
+From the start and now master word's source for the dictionary are the public Vocabulario Ortográfico da Lingua Galega (VOLGa) and on-line Dicionario da Real Academia Galega and his evolutions along times.
+We must gratefull ILGA (aka Anton Santamarina) for his explicit permission for building a GPL dic from their lingüístic resources.
   -VOLG(a) Santamarina Fernández, Antón e González González, Manuel (coord.).Real Academia Galega / Instituto da Lingua Galega, 2004. http://www.realacademiagalega.org/volga/.

 A technical description about verbal morphosintactical behavior write by Miguel Solla is in: